 Anyone can make changes to a Wikipedia article.
 However, generally speaking, you should not edit a page in which you have a vested interest.
 Instead of editing your company’s Wikipedia page to fix a mistake, for example, you can flag it as incorrect for a Wikipedia editor to review.
 During the review process, the flag also informs visitors that the information might not be reliable.

-Reputation X has had more than one client asking us for advice after trying the honesty approach to Wikipedia editing.
-To follow the rules a conflict of interest edit must be identified by the editor.
+Reputation X has had more than one client asking us for advice after trying the honest approach to Wikipedia editing.
+To follow the rules, a conflict of interest edit must be identified by the editor.
 Knowing that, many company representatives wishing to correct incorrect information on their company Wikipedia page, and wishing to follow the rules, will create an account with the name of their company as the username.
 Guess what – they get their edits reversed, banned, or both.
 Sadly, this form of honesty is not well received in the world of Wikipedia editors.

 Wikipedia vandalism FAQs

 Do you need an account to edit Wikipedia?

 Wikipedia does allow for anonymous edits, but unregistered users will be prohibited from making changes to pages that regularly see vandalism.
 Pages that are vandalized regularly will be protected, and only trustworthy Wikipedia accounts will be able to make edits to these pages.